wakkihaya/neurotechjp/src/md/en/blog/mr-nakanishi-ucsd.md

 So, how can this technology be used in our daily lives?

-I asked him about his possibilities.
+I asked him about its possibilities.

 &nbsp;